-Access throughout the property was restricted due to floor coverings, most furnishings and belongings have been removed.
+Access throughout the property was restricted due to floor coverings, furnishings and belongings.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-Roof space inspection was heavily limited to head and shoulders due to trap hatch arrangement.
+Roof space inspection was limited to the lower trap hatch only.
+The upper trap hatch could not be accessed due to height and access arrangements.